-The Long Reach Village Center is currently in the process of redevelopment.
+The Long Reach Village Center is currently owned by Howard County Government.

 The Community Action Council of Howard County’s early childhood education program, Head Start, is coming to the Long Reach Village Center.
 This new location will allow for more classroom capacity and reduce challenging transit needs.

 Head Start and Pre-K provides free pre-school to eligible 3- to 5-year-old children.
 Programs provide family engagement services, speech & language therapy, mental health consulting, hearing & vision screening, and nutritional counseling.

 To learn more, please visit https://www.cac-hc.org/

 VM Services, a storefront selling cellular phones, phone plans, wire transfers and more, is moving into 1,643 square feet of the Long Reach Village Center.
 The owner, Nora Sanchez, previously rented a small space in Deli Town, another store in the Village Center, and is now expanding to her own space.
 Ms. Sanchez has two other business locations in Gaithersburg and Arlington.
 View full press release here.

 Howard International Grocer, a market specializing in international foods and halal meat, is moving into 1,733 square feet of the Long Reach Village Center.
 Owner, Monzurul Islam, formerly lived in the Long Reach neighborhood, and has family still in the area.
 Mr. Islam has three other retail locations and a wholesale distribution business in Prince George’s County.
 The Howard International Grocer will sell fresh meat and fish, frozen meat and fish, fresh vegetables, fresh fruit, milk, eggs, snacks, and more.
 View full press release here.